lhmet/inmetr/README.md

 #> 6 ALTO PARNAIBA    MA 82970
 ```

-This function return a data frame with: station names, the brazilian state and OMM code.
+This function return a data frame with: station name, brazilian state, and OMM code.
 OMM code is a necessary argument to `import_bdmep()` function.
 This function download data from meteorological stations into the R.

-Here, we show how to find the [OMM code](http://www.wmo.int/pages/prog/www/ois/volume-a/StationIDs_Global_1509.pdf) for the meterological stations at cities of Santa Maria and Porto Alegre, both in Rio Grande do Sul state.
+Here, we show how to find the [OMM code](http://www.wmo.int/pages/prog/www/ois/volume-a/StationIDs_Global_1509.pdf) for the meterological stations at two cities (Santa Maria and Porto Alegre), both in Rio Grande do Sul state.

 ``` r
 stations <- c("SANTA MARIA", "PORTO ALEGRE")